entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 >
 > show debug
 Debugging is disabled.
 ```

 ## Getting into UART mode

+Now that you have a better idea about how the serial interface behaves, we will use it for some more interesting purpose.
+Here, I have a raspberry pi which provides a UART communication mode through its GPIO pins.
+We will use the hydrabus as an interface to communicate with it and log into the raspberry's system.

 To start uart mode, just type `uart`